mauri870/blog/content/posts/redis-luajit.md

        25.841     3.184    25.711    27.631    28.047    28.511
 ```

+> TL;DR: 2.5x increase in throughtput and 2.5x decrease in latency

 While this doesn't necessarily translate to real-world production workloads, it clearly highlights the performance improvements LuaJIT can offer over standard Lua.